wp-plugins/socials-ignited/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Fixed an issue where no repeating fields could be created on newly dragged widgets.

 = 1.8 =
 * Updated FontAwesome to v4.3.0
 * Changed Socials_Ignited_Widget widget’s repeating fields structure from plain array to discreet, associative entries.
 While back-compatibility is provided, users are advised to re-save their Socials Ignited widgets.